 Life History, Abundance, Activity, and Special Behaviors

-Life history notes: A rare toad in Pakistan mostly confined to the low northern hilly ranges and Azad Kashmir.
+Life history: A rare toad in Pakistan mostly confined to the low northern hilly ranges and Azad Kashmir.
 Nocturnal, appears soon after sunset; during day hides under stones, logs, piles of vegetation, holes and crevices among stones and in ground.
 Once a suitable place is selected, it is permanently shared with several toads.

 The toad is lethargic timid animal.
 It moves about with deliberate hops from place to place in search of insects on which it feeds.
-In tropical southeast Asia it is most common amphibian, comes out after sunset in large numbers and frequents mostly the human habitations, where it congregate under street lamps to feed on photophilic insects (Church, 1960).
+In tropical southeast Asia it is most common amphibian, coming out after sunset in large numbers and frequents mostly the human habitations, where it congregate under street lamps to feed on photophilic insects (Church, 1960).

 In temperate environs of western Himalayas, the breeding is initiated by the monsoon rains, from July to August.
 Males, gather in shallow side-pools along torrents and ponds.
 The call in low melodious "curr, curr, curr" repeated several times ending in a whistling note.
 The calling males become quite aggressive, tugging and jumping over each other, males for exceed female in numbers.
 It breeds in every available space containing some water from first showers of monsoon rains in the southern India (McCann, 1938).
 Males are much smaller than females.
 However, in tropical southeast Asia, the toad is known to breed throughout the year (Church, 1960).